-Meet Virti – this year’s winners of the Best Startup Award at The SPARKies!
+Meet our week’s Startup for 10: Virti – this year’s winners of the Best Startup Award at The SPARKies!
 The immersive training tool specialises in Virtual Reality, Augmented Reality and Artificial Intelligence.
 Virti started trading in 2018 and now employes 10 people.

 Answering 10 questions about Virti for you is Lukas Roper, Lead Engineer.

 1. In your own words – what do you do?